A liturgical resource of the Catholic Archdiocese of Melbourne

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-• In what ways does your community provide opportunities to practise works of mercy—for example, in visiting the sick or consoling those who grieve?
-Are there ways that catechumens can become involved?
+• In what ways does your community provide opportunities to practice works of mercy?
+For example, does it provide opportunities to visit the sick or console those who grieve?
+How can catechumens become involved in these activities?

 Exploring the Word (Archive)